TwistNet-2D: Learning Second-Order Channel Interactions via Spiral Twisting for Texture Recognition: Method

+with all other entries zero, where $(\delta_x, \delta_y) = (\mathrm{round}\cos\theta, \mathrm{round}\sin\theta)$ for $\theta \in \{0, \pi/4, \pi/2, 3\pi/4\}$.
+Table~\ref{tab:kernel} shows the resulting kernels.
+The soft blend serves three purposes: it is a strict generalization of the identity ($\delta_x = \delta_y = 0$ recovers the same-position operator), it admits a non-zero gradient with respect to position so the optimiser can refine the displacement, and the kernel remains a learnable depthwise convolution rather than a fixed shift, so heads are not constrained to remain at canonical angles after training.

-\paragraph{Why four directions?} We use four directions spanning $[0, \pi)$ rather than all eight compass directions.
-After $\ell_2$ normalization, $\bar{z}_i \cdot \bar{\tilde{z}}_j$ measures correlation, which is approximately symmetric for texture patterns: sampling from $A$ toward $B$ captures similar statistics as sampling from $B$ toward $A$.
-Thus, opposite directions ($0$ vs.\ $\pi$, $\frac{\pi}{4}$ vs.\ $\frac{5\pi}{4}$, etc.) are redundant.
-Four directions cover horizontal, vertical, and both diagonal axes while halving computational cost.
-We verify this choice in \S\ref{sec:ablation}.
+We use four directions spanning $[0, \pi)$ rather than all eight compass directions.
+After channel-wise $\ell_2$ normalization, the signed product $\bar{z}_i \cdot \bar{\tilde{z}}_j$ measures correlation, and correlation is symmetric under reflection: sampling along $\theta$ and along $\theta + \pi$ yields equivalent statistics modulo a swap of indices $i \leftrightarrow j$.
+The upper-triangular pairwise expansion (described below) already enumerates both index orderings, so opposite directions are redundant.
+Four directions therefore cover horizontal, vertical, and both diagonal correlation axes while halving the cost of an eight-direction scheme.

-\paragraph{Step 3: $\ell_2$ normalization.} We normalize features channel-wise to stabilize magnitudes and ensure products estimate correlations:
+\paragraph{Normalization and pairwise products.} Features are normalized channel-wise to stabilize magnitudes and ensure that products estimate correlations,

-where the norm is computed along the channel dimension at each spatial location ($\epsilon = 10^{-6}$).
+with the norm computed along the channel dimension at each spatial location ($\epsilon = 10^{-6}$).
+The upper-triangular pairwise products are then